Whatever happened to Cubs fan Steve Bartman?

 "What went on that night at the stadium was pretty scary," said Murtha, who speaks occasionally with Bartman.

-"It was something like a biblical 'Give us Barabbas and crucify the other guy,' you know?
+"It was something like a biblical 'Give us Barabbas and crucify the other guy,' you know.
 It was mob action fueled by a lot of alcohol, a perfect storm of dysfunctional behavior."

 Bartman, who still lives in the Chicago area and works for a financial firm, all but vanished.
 He still receives threats, according to Murtha.

-"Steve just wishes the Cubs well and has no interest in being any distraction from whatever happens to them," said Murtha.
+"Steve just wishes the Cubs well and has no interest in being any distraction from whatever happens to them," Murtha said.

 "He is such a grounded, well centered person that he doesn't need the affirmation.
 He doesn't seek forgiveness.
 None is probably needed."

 So don't expect to see a man some consider the most infamous fan in the history of baseball at the World Series.
-If the Cubs get there.
-Finally.

-"The likelihood that he would return to throw out a first ball or anything like that is probably slim, none and no chance," said Murtha.
+"The likelihood that he would return to throw out a first ball or anything like that is probably slim, none and no chance," Murtha said.

 "Steve's goal in all this has been to return to a normal life and the fact that we're still talking about it 13 years after the fact is nothing short of bizarre."